premake/premake-core/website/docs/Filters.md

       defines { "NDEBUG" }
 ```

 Filters are always made up of two parts: a *prefix* that specifies which field is being filtered against, and a *pattern* that specifies which values of that field should be accepted.
-Here is another example that filters by the target action:

 Filters follow Premake's pseudo-declarative style for its scripts: calling filter() makes that filter condition "active".
 All settings which subsequently appear in the script will be filtered by this condition until a new filter or container (workspace, project) is activated.